DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Experiments

 \subsection{Textual-based Explanation by DA-CLIP}

-Building on the above cross-modal feature analysis, we then propose a simple method to output textual-based explanations based on top-K search in the DA-CLIP embedding space, which can enhance the explainability of deepfake realism assessment.
-Since the DA-CLIP model has a well aligned visual-textual embedding space, as we have shown above, the top-K training set textual features to an input visual feature is first obtained by cosine similarity, and we summarize these textual descriptions to form an explanation of the input video.
-Note that each textual feature is obtained from the mean-pooling of near 100 descriptions, thus we need to summarize around $100K$ descriptions that are usually very diverse, and we use ChatGPT-o3 for this complex task.

-Firstly, we use the 37-dimensional key categories in Fig. \ref{fig_category-hist} as a quantified form of textual explanation, since it describes the place, artifact, extent, and their ratios, which can serve as a fine-grained assessment for the video.
-We then conduct an evaluation on the test sets and use the 37-dimensional category features summarized from their original annotations as the groundtruth.
-The average of Root Mean Square Error (rmse) between the predicted category features and the groundtruth ones is evaluated and compared across different searching strategies, and the result is shown in Table \ref{tab_top-K}.
+In the following, we validate the proposed explanation method that is based on relevant sentence search and LLM summarization.
+Firstly, we ask LLM to summarize for each test video the 37-dimensional key categorical feature as in Fig. \ref{fig_category-hist}.
+It is regarded as a quantified form of the textual explanations, since it describes the place, artifact, extent, and their ratios, which can serve as a fine-grained assessment for the video.
+We conduct an evaluation on the test sets and use the categorical features summarized from their original annotations as the groundtruth.
+The average of Root Mean Square Error (RMSE) between the predicted category features and the groundtruth ones is evaluated and compared across different top-K searching strategies, and the result is shown in Table \ref{tab_top-K}.
 The random-1 strategy is shown as a reference, i.e., randomly selecting one textual feature from the training set and summarize the category features from its associated descriptions.
 As can be seen from the table, the top-K strategy clearly reduced explanation errors from the aspects of both overall and the individual group of key categories.
-With the increase of top-K, the explanation error further decrease, and top-11 summarization is a good balance between accuracy and efficiency.
+With the increase of $K$, the explanation error further decrease, and top-11 is a good balance between accuracy and efficiency.